neutralinojs/neutralinojs.github.io/docs/configuration/modes.md

 Example scenario: You can make a web application to control your computer via mobile phones.
 :::

-Besides, you can the Neutralinojs server on bare-metal servers, virtual machines, and application containers as a lightweight message broker.
+Besides, you can run the Neutralinojs server on bare-metal servers, virtual machines, and application containers as a lightweight message broker.
 You may find endless use-cases for this framework mode.

 :::danger